Contrastive Explainable Clustering with Differential Privacy: Additional proofs for -means algorithm

 \subsection{D.3.3 Performance Evaluation:}

-For each $\epsilon$ value, we conducted 25 different runs on the Charlottesville city dataset.
-The average results were consistent with our findings from the Albemarle County dataset.
+For each $\epsilon$ value, we conducted 100 different runs for each dataset.
+The average results were consistent with our findings across all datasets.
 It's essential to note that these multiple invocations were solely for performance evaluation.
 In real-world applications, invoking private algorithms multiple times could degrade the privacy guarantee.